AlexSuperStar/jsonMaker/README.en.md

 # jsonMaker
 Create JSON easy

-*Read this in other languages: [English](README.en.md).*

-PHP класс для создания и модификации текстовой строки в формате JSON
+PHP class for creating and modifying a text string in JSON format

-# Установка
+# Installation

 ```
 composer require alexsuperstar/jsonmaker
 ```

-# Создание JSON
+# Creating JSON

 ```php
 $a = new \alexstar\JsonMaker();